Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         -   {list} - lists your town's outposts.
     -   ranklist - Displays residents and their ranks.
     -   rank {add|remove} {playername} {rankname} - Grants or removes a rank to a resident of the town.
+    -   reclaim - allows a resident to reclaim their ruined town.
     -   reslist {townname} - See a FULL list of all residents in a town.
     -   say {msg} - Broadcast a message to online town members.
     -   set